olahallvall/FlowDance/README.md

   public AmqpCompensatingAction(string virtualHost, string queueName, string messageData) public AmqpCompensatingAction(string virtualHost, string queueName, string messageData, Dictionary<string, string> headers)
   ```
+You can use the postData and messageData as it fit you needs.
+If don´t set your own data/json, the Correlation ID / Trace ID will be added by default.

 ## The Saga Pattern
 The Saga Pattern is an architectural approach used to manage data consistency across microservices in distributed transaction scenarios.